-Subtraction can be performed by simply adding the 2's complement of the second number, regardless of the signs of the two numbers.
+Subtraction can be performed by simply negating the second number and adding it to the first, regardless of the signs of the two numbers.

 Thus, the same adder circuit can be used to perform both addition and subtraction !!!

 Adder/subtractor unit